hebee-77/Automobile-Sales-Exploratory-Data-Analysis-EDA-/README.md

 # Project Details
 1. Data Cleaning: The initial step involves cleaning up the dataset to prepare it for analysis.
 This includes handling missing values, removing duplicates, and ensuring data consistency.
 2. Data Analysis: The focus of the analysis is on automobile sales that took place in the year 2020.
-Various aspects of the sales data are explored, including revenue, profit, highest sales across countries, monthly sales trend, frequent customers, sales distribution deal size.
+Various aspects of the sales data are explored, including revenue, profit, highest sales across countries, monthly sales trend, frequent customers, sales distribution by deal size.
-3. Visualization: The insights derived from the data analysis are visually represented using Seaborn and other visualization libraries.
+3. Visualization: The insights derived from the data analysis are visually represented using matplotlib and other visualization libraries.
 This includes creating plots, charts, and graphs to effectively communicate the findings.
 4. Conclusion: The project concludes with a summary of key insights and observations obtained from the EDA process.

 # Usage